 But which hashtags should you use?

-If you use the bland hashtags like #happy and #selfie, you’ll get some people to notice your post, but it won’t be the right kind of people.
+If you use bland hashtags like #happy and #selfie, you’ll get some people to notice your post, but it won’t be the right kind of people.

 Your goal is to get targeted followers, remember?

-I recommend putting your hashtags in a comment on your own photo.
+Add hashtags in a comment, not in the actual photo – I recommend putting your hashtags in a comment on your own photo.

 Why?
 First, it looks a little bit nicer.
 Your image caption should be clean and nice-looking.
 Hashtags tend to make things look messy.